sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 **2.** Attach primers to the fragments and separate the experiment into 4 tubes.

 **3.** Each tube receives plenty DNA polymerase, plenty deoxynucleosidetriphosphates (dNTPs) and about 1/100th the amount of di-deoxynucleotidetriphosphates (ddNTPs).
 The issue with ddNTPs is that they don't have the 3'-OH group.
-Synthesis stops when it a ddNTP is attached, which haappens at various points on various fragments.
+Synthesis stops when it a ddNTP is attached, which happens at various points on various fragments.

 **4.** DNA is negatively charged.
 Heat the DNA to separate it and put through a gel from pos->neg side, which separates fragments with a resolution of 1 nucleotide.

-**5.** The trick is that the ddNTPs are flourescent!
+**5.** The trick is that the ddNTPs are fluorescent!
 You now have many many fragments whose lengths you know down to the nucleotide.
 Expose an x-ray film to the gel, and now you have 4 rows representing the 4 nucleotides and dark bands where each of the 4 nucleotides terminated a fragment.
 Here's a picture to clarify:

 ![image of sanger gel](https://upload.wikimedia.org/wikipedia/commons/c/cb/Sequencing.jpg)